Our Birth Injury Lawyers Explain Your Rights

 - Brain injury

-If you suspect your child's birth injury was caused by a delayed C-section, make sure you take steps to protect your rights.
+If you suspect your child's birth injury was caused by C-section malpractice, make sure you take steps to protect your rights.
 Make sure you contact us.

 We Can Help

 The main reason why you need our experienced legal team on your side is simple.
 In almost every case, the doctor or physician who waited too long to perform a C-section will not readily admit to doing anything wrong.
-As a result, you will likely have a hard time being fairly compensated by the doctor, hospital or insurance company for your child's injuries.
+As a result, you will likely have a hard time being compensated by the doctor, hospital or insurance company for your child’s injuries.

 That's where we come in.
 Our birth injury lawyers have decades of experience holding medical professionals accountable for their actions.
 Our in-house legal team knows how to analyze medical records.
 We also frequently consult with medical experts in their field.
-And if the doctor or insurance companies refuse to cooperate, we're prepared to take them to court if necessary.
+If the doctor or insurance companies refuse to cooperate, we're prepared to take them to court if necessary.